 Skip to content

-Insulin Resistance, Diabetes and Magnesium Deficiency
+Insulin Resistance, Metabolic Syndrome, Diabetes and Magnesium Deficiency

-Insulin Resistance, Diabetes and Magnesium Deficiency
+Insulin Resistance, Metabolic Syndrome, Diabetes and Magnesium Deficiency

 As magnesium is such an important cation to maintain cellular function, its deficiency is associated with various diseases such as cancer, obesity, type 2 diabetes and neurological diseases.
 According to estimates, 537 million people are currently living with diabetes all over the world, and the numbers are increasing, with projections at 783 million by 2045.
 The onset of insulin resistant (type 2) diabetes is preceded by metabolic syndrome, which is directly related to chronic magnesium deficiency.
 1